shehabismai10/pricer/README.md

 flutter pub get
 flutter run
 📌 Usage
-1️⃣ Open the application and enter a product name in the search bar.
+1️⃣ Enter a product name in the search bar.
-2️⃣ The app fetches and displays prices from multiple websites.
+2️⃣ Compare prices from different stores.
 3️⃣ Click on a product to view details and purchase from the best-priced store.

 📜 License
-This project is open-source under the MIT License.
+Open-source under the MIT License.